Brazil's Olympics will be fine. As for the World Cup..

 Still, Odebrecht is not immune to Brazil's problems.

-High costs for materials and other inputs, bureaucratic delays, limited financing options and shortages of skilled labor have plagued Brazil's building sector and hit several companies' earnings.
+High costs for materials and other inputs, bureaucratic delays, limited financing options and shortages of skilled labour have plagued Brazil's building sector and hit several companies' earnings.

 The renovation of Rio's famed Maracanã stadium, which hosted the final of the 1950 World Cup, has also been complicated.
 "We should have demolished it and then started from zero, just like (the British) did with Wembley," Junior said.